-For thousands of years, agriculture has been the dominant way of life for the majority of the world’s population.
-Human society is undergoing major changes and very quickly.
-Within the past decade, for the first time in human history more people are living in urban settings compared to rural areas, placing a greater need for commercialized food production.
-Together with population growth, higher living standards, increased demand for agricultural production, global water stress and climate change, there is an ever-increasing requirement for an agricultural transformation in countries throughout Africa to ensure food and nutritional security.
+5000 years ago the first agrarian societies started to form throughout the world and for thousands of years, rural agricultural societies have been the dominant way of life for the majority of the world’s population.
+This century for the first time in human history more people are living in urban settings compared to rural areas.
+Agriculture has faced growing demands from this rapidly growing urban population.
+Growing more food requires more energy, land and water creating a demand for commercialized food production.
+Urbanization along with population growth, higher living standards, global water stress and climate change, have resulted in an ever-increasing requirement for an agricultural transformation in countries throughout Africa in order to achieve food and nutritional security.

 To optimize this transformation, it is imperative that Israel’s innovative and advanced expertise, technology and ‘know-how’ be implemented, shared and taught to build the ‘agricultural knowledge infrastructure’ and to ensure self-sustainability.